ConorWilliams/libfork/README.md

 ### Exceptions

 In libfork exceptions are not allowed to escape a coroutine.
 If they do the program will terminate.
-This is because exceptions are very unergenomic in fork-join as any exceptions in an async scope could bypass a join.
+This is because exceptions are very unergenomic in fork-join (without language support) as any exceptions in an async scope could bypass a join.
 Requiring the user to call `co_await lf::join` in a catch block would be very error prone, especially as the join would have to propagate exceptions from child tasks.
 If C++ adds the ability to `co_await` in a destructor then this position will be re-evaluated.

 ### Contexts and schedulers